meronogbai/microverse-linters-setup/README.md

 **Note**: If you're using zsh as your shell, replace `.bashrc` in the above command with `.zshrc`.

+## Update

+Run the 2nd and third commands in the installation section.

 ## Usage

 1. `cd` into your project directory.